WillRWhite/holidayhomes/README.md

 This is the El Alamo and La Refoulerie HolidayHomes WEB site.
 Requires Microsoft Front Page.
+In Front Page the site is the directory containing "index.html", currently the project directory.

 ### To Do
 Move WEB site files to a separate directory called "HolidayHomesWebFiles"